 The above questions are just examples.
 However, they are intended to illustrate how well-crafted interrogatories can help draw out important information for the case.
 The questions will vary for each scenario.
 Additionally, the responding party will do their best to avoid providing harmful information where possible.

 The discovery phase of the trial, including depositions, will likely provide valuable information that will help evaluate the strength of your case.
-After this phase is completed, it is a good time to reevaluate your strategy.
+After the discovery process is completed, it is a good time to reevaluate your strategy.
 You may reconsider whether you want to continue to trial or attempt to settle.

 The vast majority of personal injury cases are settled outside of court.
 Settlements are often favored because they offer a quicker resolution, more immediate compensation for the victim, and certainty in the outcome.
-Discovering evidence of the other party’s fault through depositions or other discovery, may provide leverage for an improved settlement offer.
+Discovering evidence of the other party’s fault through depositions or other discovery may provide leverage for an improved settlement offer from the insurance company.
 Alternatively, if discovery failed to provide you with solid evidence, you may consider a settlement to ensure some recovery.

 2200 6th Avenue, Suite 768